MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Includes/to-add-a-top-collaborator.md

 You use the Add top collaborator card to add the contact named on the card to your Important people list.

-1. In the MyAnalytics pane, click the Add top collaborator card.
+1. In the MyAnalytics pane, select the Add top collaborator card.

     <img src="../../Images/Add-top-collaborator-ed.png" alt="Add top collaborator card">